ashishadscft/PCC-module-stability/README.md

 Don't divide if count in ls_old.dat file is equal to zero.

-Output of comparelsdotdat_express.C code is shown in c1.png image
+Output of the ratio of counts using comparelsdotdat_express.C code is shown in c1.png image